-In the summer of 2009, I went to a new doctor for a basic checkup and told her that I wanted to try out Robinul Forte pills (twice as strong as Robinul) for my feet sweating and also to see if the drug was effective in even stopping all the normal body sweating one gets on warmer days.
+In the summer of 2009, I went to a new doctor for a basic checkup and told her that I wanted to try out Robinul Forte (2mg) pills (twice as strong as Robinul (1 mg)) for my feet sweating and also to see if the drug was effective in even stopping all the normal body sweating one gets on very hot days.
 She was not aware that this drug could be used to treat hyperhidrosis, and told me that I would have to visit another specialist doctor first in all likelihood.
 I then told her about this website and said that I was a specialist too, and luckily she was willing to check out this site:-) About a month later, she mailed me my prescription for Robinul Forte.
 It seems highly illogical that one can purchase guns, alcohol, fertilizers, chemicals and other potentially deadly products with ease and at will, but one cannot buy a fairly harmless drug such as Robinul Forte without a prescription.

 If you dislike going to a doctor like myself or if you can't afford to go to one, you can always purchase Robinul from offshore based online pharmacies.
-You have to do your own research about which of these pharmacies are legit and reputable, trust customer reviews, and figure out if you want to risk any potential government action against you.
-If I wanted to take Robinul Forte for my whole life, I would buy it online from a reputable offshore pharmacy without the hassle of visiting a physician and going to a pharmacy every month, paying deductibles and waiting for insurance company reimbursement checks.
-Many people do not trust foreign drug companies, and online pharmacies are especially frowned upon, but I would reconsider such biases.
+You have to do your own research about which of these pharmacies are legit and reputable, which customer reviews are trustworthy, and figure out if you want to risk any potential government action against you.
+If I wanted to take Robinul Forte for my whole life, I would buy it online from a reputable offshore pharmacy without the hassle of visiting a physician and going to a pharmacy every month; paying deductibles each time; and waiting for insurance company reimbursement checks.
+Many people do not trust foreign drug companies and online pharmacies are especially frowned upon, but I would reconsider such biases.
 Ironically, the US-based pharmacy that I purchased my Robinul Forte from gave me a generic somewhat expensive product made in India, and I have seen online pharmacies sell the same product for a lower price and without requiring any prescription.
 Even if purchased legally in a US pharmacy with a prescription, I doubt that the deficit-ridden US government (despite its ever increasing reach) has enough human and financial resources to regularly check manufacturing practices at the plant in India where this product is made.
-So in essence, any foreign-made generic medication that you buy in the US still comes with risks.
+So in essence, any foreign-made generic medication that you buy legally in the US still comes with risks.

 On a somewhat related note, if you want to ever get relatively cheap blood and urine tests without the hassle of visiting a doctor and then going to a lab, I recommend franchises such as Any Lab Test Now, LabCorp and Direct Labs in the US.
 A doctor might refuse to let you get a blood test that you want to get based on your own research, but these franchises will let you pick from hundreds of tests on their "menu" at will.
 Sometimes, your medical problem can be so esoteric, that most general physician type doctors will not know anything about the problem while you will know a lot more in this internet age.
 My own new doctor said that she read my site in detail in order to better understand the subject of localized hyperhidrosis after our first appointment!